-Bob has spent virtually his entire 40-plus-year career leading colleges and universities in maximizing their fundraising and public outreach.
-He has represented some of the finest public and private institutions during pivotal periods in their history, when they leveraged strong leadership, significant new private resources and a compelling story to gain prominence.
-Every institution he has served has significantly increased its positioning in the various guides and rankings.
-These include SUNY Oswego, the University of Richmond, Loyola University of Maryland, The University of North Carolina at Chapel Hill and, for the past 22 years, the University of Virginia.
-He has spent more than 31 years at the Vice President level or above.
+Bob has spent his entire career leading colleges and universities in maximizing their fundraising and public outreach.
+He has represented some of America’s important public and private institutions during pivotal periods in their history.
+He leverages vision, strong leadership and generating significant private resources into a narrative for increasing prominence.
+Among those served are the University of Virginia, the University of North Carolina at Chapel Hill, the University of Richmond and Loyola University.
+He served at the vice president level for 33 years.

-As Senior Vice President for University Advancement at UVA, Bob was the architect of two of the largest campaigns in the history of public higher education.
-In 2000, he led a successful campaign for $1.43 billion.
+As UVA’s Senior Vice President for University Advancement, Bob was the architect of two of the largest campaigns in the history of public higher education.
+In 2000, he led a remarkable team to a $1.43 billion campaign success.
 At the time, it was the largest amount ever raised by a public university.
-The University recently completed a $3 billion fundraising effort that, at the time of its announcement, was the largest ever attempted by a public or private university.
-During his tenure at UVA, Bob orchestrated funding that exceeds $4.5 billion.
+In 2013, his team completed a $3 billion fundraising effort that placed the University of Virginia within an elite group of institutions having completed campaigns of $3 billion or more.
+During his tenure at UVA, Bob orchestrated funding exceeding $5 billion.

-He has served as a member of the Board of Directors of the Charlottesville Area Community Foundation and The Better Angels Society, the philanthropic arm for documentarian Ken Burns.
-His past service includes the Boards of Trustees of St. Joseph Hospital (Towson MD), his alma mater Niagara University (where he received an honorary doctorate in 1998) and several University of Virginia related foundations including the Virginia Health Foundation, the Virginia Athletics Foundation and the University of Virginia Foundation.
+Bob serves on the Board of Directors of the Charlottesville Area Community Foundation and The Better Angels Society, the philanthropic arm for documentarian Ken Burns.
+His past service includes the Boards of Trustees of St. Joseph Hospital (Towson, MD), his alma mater Niagara University (where he received an honorary doctorate in 2006), and several University of Virginia related foundations including the Virginia Health Foundation, the Virginia Athletics Foundation, and the University of Virginia Foundation.
 He is a member of Alpha Sigma Nu, the Jesuit Honor Society recognizing his contributions to Jesuit education while leading Loyola University in Maryland.